-Earl Grey frozen custard is a refreshing treat that the whole family will enjoy.
+Earl Grey custard, also called London Fog frozen custard, is a refreshing treat that the whole family will enjoy.
 An ice cream-inspired dessert, Earl Grey, also known as black tea with bergamot oil, will cut through the summer heat as well as any other frozen treat.

 Earl Grey frozen custard is a decadent treat for the summer heat.

 The recipe below will make one pint of Earl Grey frozen custard.

 Similar to ice cream, frozen custard is made from milk, cream and egg yolks while ice cream is just made from milk and cream.
 Frozen custard has a denser consistency when compared to ice cream because of the egg yolks that are added to it.

 When making frozen custard, you need to make the custard base first.
 This involved tempering the eggs into your hot milk and watching your milk so that your eggs don’t scramble.

 The higher quality Earl Grey tea bags you use, the deeper and richer flavor ice cream you will get.
 You can also choose to use a different kind of tea, such as green tea if you prefer.